Friday, December 10, 2021

 Review

 Since April 2020, I have waited for the new James Bond movie NO TIME TO DIE to land in theatres as everyone gets vaccinated for COVID-19.
-Now the wait is over as we finally experience the conclusion of Daniel Craig's tenure as Bond after having played the character for 15 years.
+Now the wait is over, and we finally experience the conclusion of Daniel Craig's tenure as Bond after having played the character for 15 years.
 This film is a fitting end to the actor's portrayal of the iconic British secret agent we have been hoping for, unlike a few that are not so great for Sean Connery, Roger Moore and Pierce Brosnan (though Timothy Dalton's Licence to Kill comes close in second).

 NO TIME TO DIE is a definite improvement on Spectre, which has a lot of issues with the plot and characterisation.
 It doesn't suffer the same problems as its predecessor but maintains the status quo of Bond that you least expect.
 This feature has a lot of callbacks from previous Bond flicks, including those from On Her Majesty's Secret Service.